cloudfoundry-community/worlds-simplest-service-broker/README.md

 World's Simplest Service Broker
 ===============================

-If you have a shared service such as Hadoop where all applications will ultimately bind to the same service with the same credentials then you have found the service broker for you - the World's Simplest Service Broker.
+If you have a shared service such as Hadoop where all applications will ultimately bind to the same service with the same credentials then you have found the service broker for you - the World's Simplest Service Broker for Cloud Foundry.

 You configure it with a simple environment variable `CREDENTIALS` (the same JSON object that will be returned for all service bindings); and then register it as a service broker.